Nations rush to help islands devastated by Hurricane Irma

 "There is no power, no gasoline, no running water.
 Houses are under water, cars are floating through the streets, inhabitants are sitting in the dark in ruined houses and are cut off from the outside world," he said.

+The primary focus for now is "making sure people have meals, water and shelter," Mapp said.
+"An event of this magnitude is very chilling."

+The territory's two islands were battered by 150 mph (241 kph) winds for four hours.
+Two fire stations, two fire police stations and the hospital on St. Thomas were destroyed.
+A curfew was ordered for St. John and St. Thomas that also covered about 5,000 tourists who were unable to leave before the storm.

-Far out in the Atlantic, Hurricane Jose grew into a Category 2 storm, threatening some of the same islands ravaged by Irma.
+Farther out in the Atlantic, Hurricane Jose strengthened into a Category 3 storm with 120 mph (195 kph) winds and posed a potential threat for Saturday to some of the same islands ravaged by Irma.

-Meanwhile, Irma, the most potent Atlantic Ocean hurricane ever recorded, appeared increasingly likely to rip into heavily populated South Florida early Sunday.
+Irma, the most potent Atlantic Ocean hurricane ever recorded, appeared increasingly likely to rip into heavily populated South Florida on Sunday afternoon after threatening parts of the Turks and Caicos and the Bahamas on Thursday night and Friday and sweeping along Cuba's northern coast on Saturday.

 "It is wider than our entire state and could cause major and life-threatening impacts from coast to coast.
 Regardless of which coast you live on, be prepared to evacuate," Gov. Rick Scott said.